 Researchers are working to understand the cause of the disease.
 An infection by a virus or bacteria may cause Takayasu arteritis if you have a weak immune system.
 Genes may be part of the cause.

 Takayasu arteritis causes inflammation of your arteries, which may lead to symptoms such as:

 - Weight loss

 - Low fever

 Over time, inflammation will damage your arteries.
-It can cause one of your arteries to be partly blocked (stenosis).
-Or it can cause a complete blockage of one of your arteries (occlusion).
+It can cause 1 of your arteries to be partly blocked (stenosis).
+Or it can cause a complete blockage of 1 of your arteries (occlusion).
 It also can cause the walls of an artery to become weaker.
 The weakened artery will then inflate and bulge.
 This is called an aneurysm.
 An aneurysm can cause tearing of the artery.
 Bleeding of your artery will cause serious problems or even death.

 Your symptoms will depend on the artery affected.
 Possible symptoms include:

 - Legs and arms feeling cooler than normal

 - Pain when you move your legs or arms

 - Open sores or dead skin on your arms or legs